isislab-unisa/KGHeartbeat/docs/quality_dimensions/amount_of_data.md

 {?o a rdfs:Property}
 }
 ```
+To quantize the metric, if we can count the number of properties in the KG, we assign 1 to the metric, 0 otherwise.

 #### **Number of entities**
 In this case we simply recover it by searching for the triple with $void:entities$ predicate inside the VoID file.
 As an alternative if there isn't a VoID file available, we execute the following query on the SPARQL endpoint.